 The airport is 20km from the central areas of Istanbul.
 Getting around can be a challenge.
 Taxis are cheap but the traffic can be horrendous at rush hour when the 30 minute journey from the airport can easily become a two-hour one.
-Taxi fares are based on distance travelled, though, and the cost to go from the airport to the centre, is around 50 to 60 lira (£12-£15).
+Taxi fares are based on distance travelled.

 There is a modern and fast-growing metro system with seven lines that serves the airport.
-Havatas operates a reliable bus service every half hour from the airport to Taksim in the centre, which takes around 40 minutes when traffic flows freely and costs 11 lira (£2.75).
+Havatas operates a reliable bus service every half hour from the airport to Taksim in the centre, which takes around 40 minutes when traffic flows freely.